Anders Weidemann

 Anders Weidemann (born 13 January 1971) is a Swedish screenwriter and producer.

-Early life and education
+Life and career

 He was born on 13 January 1971 in Mölndal, Sweden.

-Career
+He wrote the interactive television series The Truth About Marika, which was nominated in 2008 for Prix Europa in two categories: TV Fiction and Emerging Media.
 He wrote the 2017 film Monky.
 He was the screenwriter for 30 Degrees in February, a SVT series that won Best TV Drama at Kristallen 2013.
 He co-created the crime series Interrogation (2020).
 Göteborgs-Posten reported that he was the first Swede to serve as showrunner for an American television series.
 Alongside Linn Gottfridsson and Antonia Pyk, he adapted Fredrik Backman's novel of the same name into the HBO series Beartown (2020).

-Personal life

 He and his wife Sofie have two children.